- Borough Sites & Churches

-Borough Hall was originally built in 1928 and centrally houses many of the offices and services of the Borough's municipal government, including the tax assessor, the construction office, the municipal court office, the police department, and an auditorium.
+Borough Hall was originally built in 1928 and centrally houses many of the offices and services of the Borough's municipal government, including the tax assessor, the construction office, the police department, and an auditorium.
 Borough Commissioner's meetings are held at Borough Hall every second and fourth Tuesday of the month, usually in the courtroom but sometimes, if there is a large attendance, in the auditorium.

 Since its founding on March 8, 1764, Haddon Fire Company Co.
 No.1 proudly remains the second oldest volunteer fire company in continuous existence in the United States.
 The Company currently has a complement of 52 members.
 In addition, there are 10 junior members in the Explorer program, established in 2001.

 Haddonfield Public Library

 60 Haddon Ave

 Originally founded on March 5, 1803, the Haddonfield Library was established “to extend the benefit of learning and to promote a spirit of literacy."
 With beautiful murals and excellent study spaces, the newly renovated Haddonfield Library is a center for learning, welcoming citizens of all ages, backgrounds and interests.
 The Library’s collections and services - including (1) more than 80,000 books, (2) thousands of CDs, DVDs, videos, down-loadable audiobooks and e-books, and playaways, (3) electronic resources, such as computer Internet access, subscription databases, and computer classes, (4) children's, teen, and adult programs, and (5) an inter-library loan network - are dynamic and designed to meet the informational, educational and cultural needs of the community.
 Friends of the library also host an annual book sale, recycling old books and using the profits for the library.

 Non-Emer. #: (856) 429-3000